December 2, 2019

 As long as we are alive we should be continually growing.
 No matter how many demons we bind or slay, no matter where we travel in the spirit realm, no matter how many revelations or visions we have received from God, no matter how many children we have reared, no matter how much we may suffer in the Lord, we all have a race to run to its end (I Corinthians 9:24, Hebrews 12:1-4).
 External and internal conflicts often expose things that we did not see or realize before that are not pleasing to God.
 This is why the warnings are given and displeasure is spoken of when falling from grace and not continuing to live in it.
 God will try our hearts and thoughts to reveal what is there (Psalm 26:2, Psalm 139:23, Proverbs 17:3, I Thessalonians 2:4) and grace is the process that will expose where we are unbalanced.
 God gives us opportunities to grow in those areas.
 We are thankful for this work that is done by grace.
 However, God does not waste the Holy Spirit's seed to the ground, nor will He allow us to waste His prophetic seeds (Genesis 38:7-10).
 There is a point that He will no longer give His seed to us if our hearts are too hard and we will not allow ourselves to be fallowed (Jeremiah 4:3, Hosea 9:16).

 The fig tree that had leaves but no fruit withered (Matthew 21:19, Mark 11:13).
 The significance of the tree being a fig tree is that the fig tree represents the apostolic ministry, and the ability to rule with diligence.
-It represents the part of the maturation cycle that must occur after the glory of Laodiceans has occurred.
+It represents the part of the maturation cycle that must occur after the glory of Laodiceans has become openly manifested.
 It is at this juncture where men fall or retreat from their growing and try to supplement it by going back to the pastoral or teaching ministries.
 If the chastening of God is believed by us to be intolerable, if we refuse to adapt to His new apostolic ruling, if we deny, quench, grieve, or frustrate the Holy Spirit we are usually left off to spend our life wandering in the wilderness to wait for our death.
 Remember Moses who smote the rock rather than speak to the rock according to God's instructions.
 The reason why the 12 apostles are called “apostles” is because once they were given their title and the glory of Laodiceans, the next step was that they were to diligently rule in that title, which is what they did as they allowed themselves to be exercised according to God's Will.
 They had to have the Holy Spirit to help them grow and operate, just like we do today.

 The ability to rule our spirits and our souls with diligence expands with the growth that we are willing to receive.
 We have to crawl before we walk.
 We do not forget how to crawl.
-We have access within ourselves to crawl if we need to in the future, however we do not utilize the same apostolic ruling to crawl as we do for walking.
+We have access within ourselves to crawl if we need to in the future; however, we do not utilize the same apostolic ruling to crawl as we do for walking.
 Apostolic ruling is not static, and must also expand.
 The foundation of walking has to be built on the same foundation as crawling was, which is always the Lord Jesus Christ.
 This is the most difficult and resistive part of the grace growth cycle where man is tested in because this is where we either want to go all the way back into pastoral ministry and teaching (which we do correctly revisit with a completely new prophetic seed), or we begin to implement our own laws that we are more comfortable living with.
 People like to regress to the first four gifts, operations, of the growth cycle because it is worked underground and in the dark.
 But once we go into the last three grace gifts we are out in the open, out in the light where everything is exposed and is expected by God to be dealt with.
 This is the time where we are required to grow strong roots and robust trunks.
 This is the time that has to be gone through and gone through again and gone through again as we are sifted to become more like Jesus Christ with a renewed mind.
 With each new concept that God gives to us about Himself we then need to adjust the rest of our thinking and actions based on the new concept.
 The Holy Spirit is faithful to bring circumstances into our life that will exercise us and allow us to incorporate what we are responsible for.
 This is the operation of grace.
 It is just, fair, and good.

 24 Faithful is He that calleth you, who also will do [make, bring forth] it.
 (I Thessalonians 5:24)